-- Mastercard Commercialization of PCI CPoC: - Following the publication and after a preparation period, PCI recognized CPoC laboratories will start evaluating solutions under the new CPoC standard.
-Any solution that successfully meets these standards will be listed as an approved PCI CPoC Solution by the PCI Council, listed on the PCI Council website and enabled for full commercialization.
-Mastercard will continue supporting providers and innovators around the world with guidance and best practices.

-For pilot considerations, click here.
+- ✓ Mastercard Commercialization of PCI CPoC: - Following the publication and after a preparation period, PCI recognized CPoC laboratories will start evaluating solutions under the new CPoC standard.
+Any solution that successfully meets these standardswill be listed as an approved PCI CPoC Solution by the PCI Council, listed on the PCI Council website and enabled for full commercialization.
+Mastercard will continue supporting providers and innovators around the world with guidance and best practices. - For Tap on Phone with PIN pilot considerations, click here.